KaPodgaets/hamal-backend/tasks/2025-Q2/TASK-2025-012-implement-data-upload.md

 - The endpoint was created and accepts `multipart/form-data` file uploads.
 - The endpoint is protected and only accessible to Admin users.
 - The service correctly parses the uploaded CSV file and performs a bulk insert of the records into the database.
+- Imported records are initialized with a default `AppearanceCount` of 0.
 - The system returns a `409 Conflict` if the `Citizens` table is not empty before upload.
 - Malformed CSV files or rows result in a descriptive `400 Bad Request` error response.